bengland2/une-stats/MAT150/scatterplots.md

 We put the x-axis values first, the y-axis values second, followed by optional cosmetic parameters.
 And you get this:

 ![](images/scatterplot_mtcars_mpg_cyl.png)

+And we see a negative correlation between cylinders and miles per gallon.